DanRoscigno/scraping-prometheus-k8s-with-metricbeat/README.md

-### Create an Elastic Cloud deployment
+### Create an Elasticsearch Service deployment in Elastic Cloud
-You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment.  whichever you choose, https://elastic.co/start will get you started.
+You can use Elastic Cloud ( http://cloud.elastic.co ), or a local deployment.
+Whichever you choose, https://elastic.co/start will get you started.

-If this is your first experience with the Elastic stack I would recommend Elastic Cloud; and don't worry, you do not need a credit card.
+If this is your first experience with the Elastic Stack I would recommend Elastic Cloud; and don't worry, you do not need a credit card.

 Make sure that you take note of the CLOUD ID and Elastic Password if you use Elastic Cloud or Elastic Cloud Enterprise.

+### Configure your Kubernetes environment
-### Authorization
+#### Authorization
-Create a cluster level role binding so that you can manipulate the system level namespace
+Create a cluster level role binding so that you can manipulate the system level namespace (this is where DaemonSets go)

 ```
 kubectl create clusterrolebinding cluster-admin-binding \